Teams, tales and tips – a guide to the local game

 A bumper crowd of 27,000 witnessed Coventry’s City’s return to the Ricoh in 2014, a 1-0 win over Gillingham.

-With an exhibition hall, casino, shopping centre, family-friendly eateries and another business-friendly hotel being built alongside, the Ricoh Arena has been a relative success as a groundshare operation.
+With an exhibition hall, casino, shopping centre, family-friendly eateries and another business-friendly hotel being built alongside, the Ricoh Arena became a relative if short-term success as a groundshare operation.
+In 2019, a further fall-out with Wasps, Coventry moved again, to Birmingham.

-In April 2016, the ashes of Jimmy Hill were scattered at a memorial garden beside the Ricoh Arena, open for other supporters of Coventry City to do likewise for friends, family and fellow fans.
+In February 2016, a memorial service took place at Coventry Cathedral for Jimmy Hill.
+Mourners, encouraged to ‘wear something sky blue’, included almost every major presenter, pundit and commentator from the world of TV football that Hill had helped revolutionise in 1970.
+That April, his ashes were scattered at a memorial garden beside the Ricoh Arena, open for other supporters of Coventry City to do likewise for friends, family and fellow fans.
 Sky blue was very much in evidence.

-Note that the stadium now has its own rail stop, Coventry Arena, 7min direct from Coventry, but trains have limited seating space and buses from town are recommended.
+The stadium way north of town has its own rail stop, Coventry Arena, 7mins direct from Coventry, but trains have limited seating space and buses from town are recommended.

 A short walk away down Greyfriars Lane, The Squirrel could lay convincing claim to be being the best bar in town, a buzzy, contemporary venue offering craft beers, live music and a quality kitchen.
 There’s TV football too but many are here for taps of Moretti, Estrella Damm, Budvar and Sharp’s Doom Bar lining the bar counter.

-At the opposite end of the city centre near the Belgrade Theatre, the ever-busy Tudor Rose goes big on TV football.
-Nearby, a more grown-up, discerning crowd gather at the Town Wall Tavern, where cask ales, high-standard pub food and TV football await in a pre-Victorian building.
+At the opposite end of the city centre near the Belgrade Theatre, the ever-busy Philip Larkin took the name of Coventry’s famous poet after operating as the Tudor Rose – and still goes big on TV football.
+Nearby, at the Town Wall Tavern, cask ales, high-standard pub food and TV football await in a pre-Victorian building.
 Also close, the Gatehouse Tavern is an Irish sports pub with a six-foot screen and lush beer garden.

 If you’re staying at a hotel on Butts Road, the Aardvark is a handy choice, big on televised sports, pub food and world beers.
 Opening hours, until midnight during the week, 2am at weekends, are another boon.